Reading and processing OTM data and Generating OTM spline models

 Each row will corresponds to a unique operative temperature

-) measurement by a given otm_id
+(op_temp) measurement by a given otm_id in a

 example data set contains measurements of 33 OTMs over 4 days recording